sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-11-23-naples-pompeii.md

 ![Alt text](/images/travel4/PXL_20231126_090126435.jpg)

 *Disclosure:
-No amount of photos or explaination can show the size and wonder of this place.
+No amount of photos or explanation can show the size and wonder of this place.
 I will try, but it really is something that should be experienced.
 I was on cloud 9 the whole time...even when I was annoyed at my kids.

 Unfolding the map, we were only not sort of understanding the vastness of it all.
 We started up the path and turned into the first area to see the ruins and indoor spaces.
 It seemed everywhere we looked, there was something else to see.
 Something that just blew your mind.